Frequently Asked Questions

 Irish stamp duty may be payable in respect of transfers of Dole plc shares depending on the manner in which the Dole plc shares are held.
 Dole plc has entered into arrangements with DTC to allow for Dole plc shares to be settled through the facilities of DTC.

 Transfers of Dole plc shares effected by means of the transfer of book-entry interests in DTC will not be subject to Irish stamp duty.
-However, if you hold your Dole plc shares directly rather than beneficially through DTC or your Dole plc shares are transferred other than by means of the transfer of book-entry interests in DTC, any transfer of your Dole plc shares could be subject to Irish stamp duty (currently at the rate of 1% of the higher of the price paid or the market value of the shares acquired).
+However, if you hold your Dole plc shares directly rather than beneficially through DTC or your Dole plc shares are transferred other than by means of the transfer of book-entry interests in DTC, any transfer of your Dole plc shares could be subject to Irish stamp duty.
 In such circumstances, while the payment of Irish stamp duty is primarily a legal obligation of the transferee, when shares are purchased on the NYSE, the purchaser will require the stamp duty to be borne by the transferor.
 The potential for stamp duty could adversely affect the price of your Dole plc shares which are held directly outside of DTC rather than beneficially through DTC or are transferred other than by means of the transfer of book-entry interests in DTC.

 back to top